moth-quantum/quantum-audio/README.md

 ---
 ##  🪄 Installation <a id="installation"></a>
-To install Quantum Audio Package, you can use ```pip``` (comes with Python) which installs from [PyPI](https://pypi.org/project/quantumaudio/) package manager.
+To install Quantum Audio Package, you can use ```pip``` (comes with Python) which installs it from [PyPI](https://pypi.org/project/quantumaudio/) package manager.
 Run the following command in terminal or command prompt:
 ```
 pip install quantumaudio
 ```